wp-plugins/ranker-list-widget/readme.txt

 4. Place generated short codes in your posts.

 == Frequently Asked Questions ==

+= Why has this plugin reached End of Life? =
+We have for the past two years been maintaining two plugins, both containing very similar functionality.
+For ease and speed of updates we have chosen to roll both feature sets together and support only one Ranker plugin.
+[Polling Widget: Ranker Lists](https://wordpress.org/plugins/polling-widget-ranker-lists/ "New Plugin") will continue to support all the features you use today, but you'll also have access to our latest platform and updates.
+We recommend you immediatly upgrade to the new plugin.
+In some cases you will need to reconfigure your options but, all embedded widget codes will continue to work.

 = How do I create a short code for my posts? =
 That's easy!
 Once the plugin is installed and activated head to the settings page and switch to the 'short codes' tab.
 Now find the list you want to embed on [Ranker.com](http://Ranker.com/ "List the universe"), copy it's full URL (I.E. http://www.ranker.com/crowdranked-list/my-favorite-cartoons-of-all-time) and paste that into the input on the shortcodes page.
 We do some magic and then the usable short code for that list will be displayed below.